aeperusse/progdata-class/README.md

 # **Introduction**

  Hello!
-My name is Allison and I am a senior majoring in Psychology, I am taking this class because I think being able to use R will help when applying to grad schools.
+My name is Allison and I am a senior majoring in Psychology.
+I am taking this class because I think being able to use R will help when applying to grad schools.

 ## **Fun facts**